jenkinsci/pipeline-plugin/TUTORIAL.md

 since this new workspace required a new copy of the project sources.

-You can also use the `ws` step to explicitly ask for another workspace on the current slave, _without_ grabbing a new executor slot.
+You can also use the `ws` step to explicitly ask for another workspace on the current agent, _without_ grabbing a new executor slot.
 Inside its body all commands run in the second workspace.
 The `dir` step can be used to run a block with a different working directory (typically a subdirectory of the workspace) without allocating a new workspace.